AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 Let's elaborate on `sk`.
 It contains a `/` delimited string.
 The first element is the type, `PRODUCT#` and its identifier `42`.
 The second element is the language, such as `en` or `~` to denote _any_.
 The final element is the rating number, from `1` to `5`.

-As per `QP3`, any combination of ratings can be specified in addition to the selected language.
+As per `QP3`, any **combination** of ratings can be specified in addition to the selected language.
+(If it was acceptable to only show a single rating at a time, a simpler model could be used.)

 Here are some examples: